 Barristers are not able to undertake any publicly funded (“legal aid”) work under the Public Access Scheme, nor can they carry out any means test for you.
 If you think that you may be eligible for public funding, you can check by completing the Legal Aid Eligibility Calculator.

 If you are eligible for legal aid but prefer to instruct a barrister directly, you can do so on a privately funded basis.
 We will explain the implications of instructing a barrister privately and the likely costs you will incur once we have discussed your requirements.

 If you are interested in instructing one of our Public Access Team then please get in touch by completing our online form.
 A member of our Practice Management Team will aim to respond to your enquiry within three working days.

-Full details of the Bar Council’s Public Access
+Please click here, to view details of the Bar Council’s Direct (Public) Access Scheme.

 Please click here, to view the Bar Standards Board’s Public Access Guidance for Lay Clients.